Tiku24/Tiku24/README.md

 - 🌱 I’m currently learning to contribute in open source.
 - 👯 I’m looking to collaboratation.
 - 🤔 I’m looking for help with how beginner can starts contributing.

+  As a beginner which thing should I start contribuing in a project...???😥